Interview Preparation

 Tell me about yourself.

-This isn’t technically a behavioral question, but 90% of candidates bomb it.
-They start with their childhood, their college major, or a chronological walk through their resume.
+It’s not technically behavioral, but 90% of candidates bomb it.
+They start with childhood, college major, or a chronological resume walk-through.

 Example: “I’m a product manager with 6 years of experience launching SaaS products.
-At my last company, I led the launch of a feature that increased retention by 34% and drove $2.1M in annual revenue.
-Before that, I built a product analytics function from scratch at a Series A startup.
-I’m here because I’m looking for a growth-stage company where I can build systems that scale — and that’s exactly what you’re doing at [Company].”
+At my last company, I led a feature launch that increased retention by 34% and drove $2.1M in annual revenue.
+Before that, I built a product analytics function from scratch at a Series A. I’m here because you’re building systems that scale — and that’s exactly what I do best.”

 Frequently Asked Questions